 it is the only thing that ever has." - Margaret Mead

-On Sunday May 18, 2014 at 1:30 pm the Barberton Historical Society will conduct our 24th annual walking tour of O. C. Barber’s Anna Dean Farm.
-You will tour the interiors of the Pig Barn, Brooder Barn, Feed Barn, Barn No 1, Colt Barn, Heating House, and you will visit the demolished Mansion grounds for the dedication of this area as a new park containing the O.C.
+The Barberton Historical Society conducts a annual walking tour of O. C. Barber’s Anna Dean Farm.
+You can tour the interiors of the Pig Barn, Brooder Barn, Feed Barn, Barn No 1, Colt Barn, Heating House, and visit the demolished Mansion grounds for the dedication of this area as a new park containing the O.C.
 Barber Wishing Well.
 The tour is free and open to the general public and everyone is encouraged to come and bring your families and young children.

 The O. C. Barber Wishing Well